 Department of History

 - Eric Lohr published his most recent book, Russian Citizenship: From Empire to Soviet Union, with Harvard University Press in September 2012.
-He received his MA in Russian Studies and PhD in History from Harvard University, then taught there as an assistant professor of History (2000-2003).
+He received his MA in Russian Studies and PhD in History from Harvard University.
+He then taught at Harvard as an assistant professor of History (2000-2003).
 He is also the author of Nationalizing the Russian Empire: The Campaign Against Enemy Aliens during World War I (Harvard University Press, 2003).
 He is currently writing Russia’s Great War, 1914-1918.
 Lohr has been active in discussions of U.S.-Russian relations, including service on the Russia/Europe advisory group for the Hillary Clinton campaign for president in 2007-2008.

 DegreesPhD, History, Harvard University

 MA, Russian and East European Studies, Harvard University

 BA, History and BS, Economics, University of Wisconsin at Madison